apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 ### Limitations

-By default the autoscaler can work for all job vertices in the processing graph.
+By default, the autoscaler can work for all job vertices in the processing graph.

-However source scaling requires that the sources:
+However, source scaling requires that the sources:

    - Use the new [Source API](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) that exposes the busy time metric (must have, most common connectors already do)
    - Expose the [standardized connector metrics](https://cwiki.apache.org/confluence/display/FLINK/FLIP-33%3A+Standardize+Connector+Metrics) for accessing backlog information (good to have, extra capacity will be added for catching up with backlog)